1 Corinthians Chapter 14

 10. There are, perhaps, a great many national2“national” is more accurately “ethnic” or “racial”.
 The Greek word refers to the offspring of a common ancestor, and thus families, races, or nations.
 It’s used this way consistently throughout the New Testament, and sometimes translated “kinds” – as in various kinds of families/races/nations – but it retains the focus on a common ancestor, and thus should be translated accordingly. languages in the world, and none is without meaning.

 11. Therefore, if I don’t *know the meaning of the language, I will be an incomprehensible foreigner3“incomprehensible foreigner” This Greek word here is “βάρβαρος” (barbaros), which is a technical word referring to anyone who didn’t speak Greek.
-The Greek thought themselves so superior, that over time it became nearly an insult, and is the root of our word “barbarian”. to the man who speaks, and the man who speaks an incomprehensible foreigner4“incomprehensible foreigner” see previous note. to me.
+The Greek thought themselves so superior, that over time it became nearly an insult, and is the root of our word “barbarian”. to the man speaking, and the man speaking an incomprehensible foreigner4“incomprehensible foreigner” see previous note. to me.

 12. It’s also this way with you.
 Since you are zealous for spiritual gifts for the building up of the church, so then seek to make them abound.

-13. For this reason, let the man who speaks in a tongue pray that he might interpret.
+13. For this reason, let the man speaking in a tongue pray that he might interpret.

 14. For if I pray in a tongue, my spirit prays but my mind is unfruitful.